dd-harp/ramp.xds/README.md

 ## What is ramp.xds?

-**ramp.xds** is software for setting up, analyzing, and solving dynamical systems describing the epidemiology, dynamics and control of malaria and other mosquito-borne pathogens.
-It is based on a rigorous mathematical framework, partly described in [Spatial Dynamics of Malaria Transmission](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010684) published in PLoS Computational Biology^[Wu SL, Henry JM, Citron DT, Mbabazi Ssebuliba D, Nakakawa Nsumba J, Sánchez C. HM, et al. (2023) Spatial dynamics of malaria transmission.
+**ramp.xds** is an R software package to set up, analyze, and solve dynamical systems describing the epidemiology, dynamics and control of malaria and other mosquito-borne pathogens.
+The software was designed around a rigorous mathematical framework, described in [Spatial Dynamics of Malaria Transmission](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010684) published in PLoS Computational Biology^[Wu SL, Henry JM, Citron DT, Mbabazi Ssebuliba D, Nakakawa Nsumba J, Sánchez C. HM, et al. (2023) Spatial dynamics of malaria transmission.
 PLoS Comput Biol 19(6): e1010684. https://doi.org/10.1371/journal.pcbi.1010684].

-The software was designed to support robust analytics for malaria policy (RAMP) and adaptive malaria control.
++ *ramp.xds* handles core computation.
+It is being actively developed, and it is a continuation of two deprecated software packages: [*exDE*](https://dd-harp.github.io/exDE/) and [*MicroMoB*](https://dd-harp.github.io/MicroMoB/).

++ Several examples illustrating capabilities are found in [**ramp.malaria**](https://dd-harp.github.io/ramp.malaria/).

-The software is under active development, and *ramp.xds* replaces two deprecated software packages: [*exDE*](https://dd-harp.github.io/exDE/) and [*MicroMoB*](https://dd-harp.github.io/MicroMoB/).
-A library of stable, verifiable, reusable code implementing a large set of previously published models for *ramp.xds* is maintained in [**ramp.library**](https://dd-harp.github.io/ramp.library/).
-Algorithms to apply these models, include code to fit models to data, is found in [**ramp.work**](https://dd-harp.github.io/ramp.work/).
++ A library of stable, verifiable, reusable code implementing a large set of previously published models for *ramp.xds* is maintained in [**ramp.library**](https://dd-harp.github.io/ramp.library/).

++ Algorithms to apply these models, include code to fit models to data, is found in [**ramp.work**](https://dd-harp.github.io/ramp.work/).

+This software is part of a suite of R packages that support robust analytics for malaria policy (RAMP) and adaptive malaria control.

 ## Installation